CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ```
 Copyright © 2006 - 2021 by Wenliang Du.
-This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 License.
 If you remix, transform, or build upon the material, this copyright notice must be left intact, or
 reproduced in a way that is reasonable to the medium in which the work is being re-published.
 ```